Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a snapshot of the DB instance.
 Copy the snapshot to a new snapshot, and enable encryption for the copy process.
 Use the new snapshot to restore the DB instance.
 - [ ] Modify the configuration of the DB instance by enabling encryption.
 Create a snapshot of the DB instance.
 Use the snapshot to restore the DB instance.
-- [ ] Use IAM Key Management Service (IAM KMS) to create a new default IAM managed awards key.
+- [ ] Use IAM Key Management Service (AWS KMS) to create a new default IAM managed awards key.
 Select this key as the encryption key for operations with Amazon RDS.
-- [x] Use IAM Key Management Service (IAM KMS) to create a new CMK.
+- [x] Use IAM Key Management Service (AWS KMS) to create a new CMK.
 Select this key as the encryption key for operations with Amazon RDS.
 - [ ] Create a snapshot of the DB instance.
 Enable encryption on the snapshoVUse the snapshot to restore the DB instance.

 ### Which of the following bucket policies will ensure that objects being uploaded to a bucket called 'demo' are encrypted.